KITcar-Team/kitcar-rosbag/README.rst

 If external files are used, a specific LICENSE-file is provided in the same folder, covering the usage of those files.

+The master branch of this repository is mirrored to Github and is publicly available.
+The email address and names of all committers will be publicly visible.

 .. readme_installation

 Installation